reddor/hermes/README.md

 * PNG payload/decompression does not work with Edge.

 # Compiling
-Use FreePascal (3.x) / Lazarus to compile.
+Use Lazarus to compile, e.g.:

+    lazbuild hermes.lpi

 No additional dependencies required.
 Only tested on Windows, although it *should* compile with other targets (with minor modifications).

 ## Compiling the WebAssembly example
     emcc fakesynth.c -Os -s WASM=1 -s "SIDE_MODULE=1" -s BINARYEN_TRAP_MODE=clamp -s TOTAL_MEMORY=268435456 -o output.wasm